NawasNaziru/ai-workflow-capstone/README.md

-# IBM AI Enterprise Workflow Capstone - Time Series Forecasting
+# Revenue Prediction using IBM AI Enterprise Workflow
 This repository contains a time series prediction application for the IBM AI Enterprise Workflow Capstone project.
-The application utilized Facebook's Prophet algorithm, as well as datasets provided by the course.
+The application uses the Scikit Learn Gaussian Process Regressor as well as datasets provided by the course.

 This project contains
 * Unit tests for API, logging, and model
 * run_tests.py for running all tests with a single script
 * monitoring.py for performance monitoring
-* Model_validation.ipynb for model comparison
+* Model_Evaluation.ipynb for model comparison
-* EDA.ipynb for data analysis
+* Model_Visualization.ipynb for data analysis
 * Docker deployment

 Usage notes